lrasata/tripPlannerAPI/README.md

 > Status: 🚧 Project under construction

+Trip Planner is a web app built for organizing travel plans such as flights, stays, activities, notes, and maps.
+It supports real-time collaboration, budget tracking, and personal touches like photos.

+This Spring Boot application serves as the backend counterpart to the [Trip Planner Web App](https://github.com/lrasata/trip-planner-web-app).
-A Spring Boot application designed to manage and design travel itineraries.
-This RESTful API facilitates trip planning by allowing users to create, read, update, and delete trip information.
+This RESTful API facilitates trip planning by allowing users to create, read, update, and delete trips.

-Built with Java 17, Spring Boot, PostgreSQL, and Maven.
+## Purpose
+*The Story Behind Trip Planner*

+I love to travel and even more than that, I love organizing travel.
+For me, it feels like a MUST, because I  want to make the best out of a trip, I have got some homework to do.
+Planning gives me almost as much excitement as the trip itself.
+But until recently, planning a trip meant writing things down all over my computer : in notes apps, random document, my calendar and my email box.

+I always knew there has to be a better way but when I tried different travel apps, but none of them felt right.
+They were either too complicated, too limited, or just not made for the way I think.

+So I decided to build my own.
+Something clean, flexible, and genuinely useful.

-## 🚀 Features
+## Features

-- RESTful API for trip planning and management
-- PostgreSQL database integration
-- Spring Data JPA with Hibernate for ORM
-- Maven as the build system
-- Profile-based configuration for different environments

-## 📌 Future enhancements and features

-- ~~Integrate Swagger for API documentation~~
+- Itinerary builder
+- Collaborative planning (comments, task assignments)
+- Budget tracking by category
+- Personalization (cover photo, trip notes)
-- Implement authentication and authorization
+- Map and timeline views
-  - ~~implement Spring security to handle authentication and authorisation~~
-  - for sign up workflow, integrate email validation
-  - implement Two-Factor Authentication
-- User story : User is able to manage activities for a trip
-- User story : User is able to manage trip budget
-- Add unit and integration tests - consider testing with @WebMvcTest + MockMvc (currently using @InjectMocks + Mockito)
+- Modular architecture for adding future features easily

+## Dev perspective
+Trip Planner is not only a practical tool.
+Since there are countless features that could be added from weather integration, AI-powered suggestions, local event feeds, to journals, all that makes this personal project exciting and expandable for full-stack experimentation.

-## 🧰 Tech Stack
+## Tech Stack
+- **Frontend**: React, TypeScript, Emotion CSS, MUI
+- **Backend**: Java Spring Boot (REST API)
   - Java 17
   - Spring Boot 3.x
   - Spring Data JPA
   - PostgreSQL
   - Maven
   - HikariCP connection pool

+## Why Java and Spring Framework for the Backend

+I chose Java Spring Framework for the backend of Trip Planner because it offers a solid balance of robust architecture, scalability, and mature tooling which is ideal for building production-grade APIs.

+*Stability & Performance:* Spring Boot is heavily used in enterprise environments.
+It’s fast, stable, and highly optimized for building RESTful services that scale well as the app grows.

+*Strong Typing & Structure:* Coming from a TypeScript frontend, using Java gives me strong typing on the backend too.
+It helps maintain a clear contract between client and server and reduces bugs.

+*Built-in Features:* Spring Boot handles things such as dependency injection, security, validation, and configuration cleanly out of the box, which makes development faster and more maintainable.

+*REST API:* It’s particularly well-suited for creating a clean and well-documented REST API, which is the backbone of this project.
+Combined with tools like Swagger or Spring Data, it speeds up backend development without losing flexibility.

+---

-## 🏗️ Getting Started
+## Getting started

 ### Prerequisites